Metrication in Chile

 Chile adopted the metric system in 1848.
 Previously, the Spanish system of measures was used.

-History

 Since colonization, Chile had always used a unit system based on the Spanish customary units.
 In 1843, a law was passed formalizing it, and defining its fundamental unit, the vara, as a fraction of a metre.

 Later, during the presidency of Manuel Bulnes, a law was passed on 29 January 1848, adopting the Metric System.
 Finally, Chile signed the Metre Convention in 1908.